 1. You Can’t See Them.

+Drill it into your cranium.
 There’s NO such thing as spot reduction.

-I’m ending this dumb idea forever.
 You can’t crunch off the fat covering the lower section of your abs — nothing about our physiology supports this misconception.

 The only way to strip the fat from your abs is by gradually burning it off from your entire body through cardio, diet, and weight-training.
 Unfortunately, the fat covering the abs is usually the last to go and the first to come back, which makes getting/keeping abs all the more difficult.

-3. You Work Your Abs Every Day.
+3. You Workout Your Abs Every Day.

-Like the biceps, chest, shoulders, legs, etc., muscles need time to rest, recover, and rebuild in order to grow.
+Like the biceps, chest, shoulders, legs, etc., the ab muscles need time to rest, recover, and rebuild in order to grow.
 Would you do biceps curls, bench press, or squat 7x per week to build bulging biceps, a hulking chest, or massive thighs?
 Never.

 Lean It UP is a web community that touches all ends of the fitness spectrum.
 We regularly publish workout plans, nutritional analysis, product reviews, supplement advice, recipes, and other related content that can help inform and educate on the most effective, practical ways to improve fitness levels, aesthetics, and overall health.
 We want to help YOU build your own perfect body -- hop on for the ride.